Greenwich Township, Cumberland County, New Jersey: Local government

 Greenwich Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The governing body is comprised of a three-member Township Committee, whose members are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with one seat coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor and another to serve as Deputy Mayor.

-As of 2025, members of the Greenwich Township Committee are Mayor William C. "Bill" Reinhart (D, term on committee ends December 31, 2023; term as mayor ends 2022), Deputy Mayor Daniel J. Orr (D, term on committee ends 2022; term as deputy mayor ends 2021) and Mark Werley (D, 2024).
+As of 2025, members of the Greenwich Township Committee are Mayor William C. "Bill" Reinhart (D, term on committee ends December 31, 2026; term as mayor ends 2025), Deputy Mayor Daniel J. Orr (D, term on committee and as deputy mayor ends 2025) and Mark Werley (D, 2027).

 In January 2013, Dan Orr was selected by the Township Council from among three candidates offered by the Democratic municipal committee to serve the unexpired term of Bill Kiefer, who resigned from office earlier that month.

 In 2018, the township had an average property tax bill of $6,372, the highest in the county, compared to an average bill of $8,767 statewide.

 Federal, state, and county representation

-Greenwich Township is located in the 2nd Congressional District and is part of New Jersey's 1st state legislative district.
+Greenwich Township is located in the 2nd Congressional District and is part of New Jersey's 3rd state legislative district.

-Prior to the 2011 reapportionment following the 2010 Census, Greenwich Township had been in the 3rd state legislative district.